lizkrznarich/spotify-bingo-app/README.md

 3. Players claim a card by adding their name next to the card number
 4. Start a video call and play the Spotify playlist on shuffle.
 Works well with Zoom, since [Zoom allows sharing computer audio](https://support.zoom.us/hc/en-us/articles/201362643-Sharing-Computer-Sound-During-Screen-Sharing) directly to the meeting.
 The host should use 1 device to play the audio and join the video call on another device in a separate room.
 5. Players fill in their card as songs are played, while enjoying festive food and beverage.
-6. When a player fills in a row, they should shout "Rock n roll!" and award themselves a prize of some sort (perhaps useless junk they've collected from Jordan's Big 10 Pub during real-life versions of this game).
-Other players take a drink.
+6. When a player fills in a row, they should shout "Rock n roll!" and award themselves a prize of some sort (some kind of useless junk lying around the house).